RasmusBuntzen/Structural-variant-calling-in-Human-genomes/README.md

-# Structural-variant-calling-in-Human-genomes
+# Structural variant calling in Human genomes
-Additional data for Rasmus Alex Buntzen-Christensens' Bachelor in Biology, June 17th 2022
+Supplementary data for Rasmus Alex Buntzen-Christensens' Bachelor in Biology, University of Copenhagen, June 17th 2022